 Endpoint detection and response (EDR) and extended detection and response (XDR) have been topics of conversation for a while in the world of IT security and have been a point of contention – with some wondering what their differences are as many of the features and benefits can be viewed as the same.
 Thus, it can be confusing.
-With such confusing beginnings, XDR still sits in a nebulous middle-ground, with some analysts like Gartner, defining it one way, and Forrester defining it another.
-So what is the difference between the two?
+With such confusing beginnings, XDR still sits in a nebulous middle-ground, with some analysts like Gartner describing it one way and Forrester defining it another.
+So, what is the difference between the two?
 If you already have EDR, why invest in upgrading to XDR if they are such similar solutions?
-First, let’s discuss exactly what XDR is and what EDR is, EDR and XDR’s similarities and differences, the origins of XDR, and what benefits XDR provides security-minded companies.
+Let’s explore.

 XDR and NDR Tips Article Blog